LQG-modified dispersion relations and the problem of cosmic photons threshold anomalies: LQG-modified dispersion relation

-In the present work, we are motivated to place LQG effects in the study of cosmic photons, more specifically, the issue of their threshold anomalies.
-To follow this path, we pick out an electrodynamic model with corrections induced by LQG, which yield a set of Maxwell-like equations that describe electromagnetic radiation at the Planck scale.
-More precisely, we start off from the usual Hamiltonian of the electromagnetic field extended by the presence of the parameters introduced by LQG.
-This Hamiltonian is cast below and the whole procedure for its construction can be found in the detailed work by Alfaro, Morales-Tecotl and Urrutia in Ref. \cite{afaro1}:
+As discussed in the introduction, in the present paper, we are motivated to place LQG effects in the study of VHE and UHE cosmic photons, more specifically, the issue of cosmic-photon threshold anomalies.
+To explain the anomalous transparency mentioned in the introduction, we pick out a particular electrodynamic model, namely, a set of modified Maxwell-like equations with corrections induced by LQG, which yield a set of field equations that describe the propagation of electromagnetic radiation at the Planck scale.
+Through these equations, we will find a dispersion relation modified by the LQG, which will be simplified until we explicitly reveal the LIV factor of the adopted quantum gravity model.
+More precisely, we start off from the hamiltonian of the electromagnetic field extended by the presence of parameters introduced by LQG.
+This hamiltonian is cast below, and the whole procedure for its construction may be found in the detailed work by Alfaro et al. in Ref.~\cite{alfaro2000, alfaro2002-1}:

-We specify some of the quantities present in Eq.~\eqref{ham}. $Q^2$ is the electromagnetic coupling constant, $l_p \approx 1.6 \times 10^{-35}m$ is the Planck length.
-The characteristic length $\mathcal{L}$ is constrained by the relation $l_P \ll \mathcal{L} \le \lambda$, where $\lambda$ is the de Broglie wavelength.
-The characteristic length, $\mathcal{L}$, has a maximum value at $\mathcal{L}= k^{-1}$.
-This makes clear that we are actually working within an effective-theory framework.
-Finally, $\Upsilon$ may depend on the helicity of the particle under consideration~\cite{Ellis:1999uh, Ellis:1999yd} and $\theta_i$'s are dimensionless parameters of order one or they are extremely small, close to zero~\cite{Alfaro:2001rb, Alfaro:2002ya}; $a, b$ are spatial tensor indices.
-The field equations we shall be using to develop our results stem from the Hamiltonian above, and they are to be presented in Section~\ref{sec3}.

-Our Letter is organized according to the following outline.
-Section~\ref{sec2} contains a quick recall of the threshold anomalies as worked out and discussed by Li and Ma in the paper of Ref.~\cite{Li4}.
-We believe that, by giving a short presentation of their results, the reader will follow more easily our study and inspection of the threshold anomalies in the context of the LQG-corrected Maxwell equations, their consequent modified dispersion relations and how they interfere in the problem of the gamma-ray attenuation.
-This is the content of Section~\ref{sec3}.
-The combined effects of LSV and LQG-modified dispersion relation on the threshold anomalies is the matter reported in Section~\ref{sec4}.
-Finally, our Conclusive considerations are cast in Section~\ref{sec5}.